 - Email security

 - Forms of network attack knowledge- ARP, Brute force, Worms, flooding, eavesdropping, sniffers, spamming, PBX fraud and abuse

 3. Security management and practices

 - The understanding of principles of security management and management responsibility in the information security environment.

 - Understanding of risk management and its solutions.

 - Detailed understanding of classifying data and determination of policies and practices to enhance information security.

-- Change control used to maintain security and awareness with training regarding security.
+- Change control is used to maintain security and awareness with training regarding security.

 Explore issues of data and demonstrate the understanding of:

 - Knowledge-based systems and challenges of distributed and non-distributed environments.

 - Study System development control and define malicious code.